aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/replace-table/_index.md

 ---
-title: Replace Table
+title: Replace Table In PDF Document
-linktitle: Replace Table
+linktitle: Replace Table In PDF Document
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to replace a table in a PDF document using Aspose.PDF for .NET.
+description: Learn how to replace a table in PDF document using Aspose.PDF for .NET.
 type: docs
 weight: 180
 url: /net/programming-with-tables/replace-table/
 ---

-In this tutorial, we will guide you step by step to replace a table in a PDF document using Aspose.PDF for .NET.
+In this tutorial, we will guide you step by step to replace a table in PDF document using Aspose.PDF for .NET.
 We'll explain the provided C# source code and show you how to implement it.

 ## Step 1: Loading the existing PDF document
 First, you need to load the existing PDF document using the following code: